robalblas/tacx/README.md

 . check 'Manual'
 . choose roadtype, intensity and slope

-In gtacx.py you can schoose the language of buttons,e.g.: butnames=butnames_en
+In gtacx.py you can choose the language of buttons,e.g.: butnames=butnames_en

 Available: English, Dutch.